-Just eat more and exercise less backfired for Jennifer.
-In fact, she was taking that to the extreme at one point and was sick and injured but not losing weight.
+Just eat less and exercise more backfired for Jennifer.
+In fact, she was taking that to the extreme at one point and was both frequently sick and injured but not losing weight.

 Join us for this celebration of how to lose 100 lbs and make the mental changes, or continue to make them along the way.